-Last month, the Women in IP group he Women in IP group held their annual panel discussion and networking event.
+Last month, the Women in IP group held their annual panel discussion and networking event.
 Today’s blog article has kindly been written by Meg Booth, trainee patent attorney at Appleyard Lees, and is a report from the event.
 Appleyard Lees is one of our Charter signatories.

 Meg writes: “On 22nd November 2018, the Women in IP group held its third annual panel discussion.
 This year’s meeting was dedicated to an exploration of the concept of flexible working and was hosted at Gowling WLG, London.
 The event was over subscribed and more than 100 people from various backgrounds within the IP profession were in attendance.
 As well as raising thought-provoking points of view, there were also some very practical tips on how to go about requesting flexible working.